AndersonTsaiTW/CF_Recipe_App/README.md

 # 🍽️ Recipe App
+This repo is the version for local testing, so it uses SQLite instead of MySQL or PostgreSQL.

 ## 📌 Introduction
 The **Recipe App** is a web-based platform built using **Django**, designed to help users create, manage, and search for recipes.
 The app allows users to add ingredients, specify cooking times, and automatically calculates the difficulty level based on predefined logic.